magneticio/vamp/docs/content/using-vamp/breeds.md

   redis: 9023/tcp
 ```

-Ports come in two flavor
+Ports come in two flavors:

 - `/tcp` this is the default type if none is specified.
 Use it for things like Redis, MySQL etc.